 Set Up Goals for Push Notification A/B Testing

-Before starting A/B testing set up goals you want to reach like user engagement, retention, or conversion.
+Before starting A/B testing set up goals you want to reach for metrics user engagement, retention, or conversion.
 Also, determine the hypothetical results for the campaigns.
 So you can work towards them while interchanging the variables of push notifications testing.
-Choose the goals for the test push notifications and variables for achieving them.

 Run A/B Testing